Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, a deep direct visual servoing algorithm was proposed to control a single-section tendon-driven continuum robot in an eye-in-hand mode.
-The algorithm takes one image from the target and trains a modified VGG-16 network by generating a dataset using Blender software.
+In this paper, a deep direct visual servoing algorithm was proposed to control a single-section tendon-driven continuum robot in an eye-in-hand configuration.
+The advantage of our training approach is using single image and populating the images utilizing Blender software for generating a dataset for VGG-16 network.
 The dataset includes different views of the scene plus illumination change and occlusion for robustness analysis.
-The algorithm was tested on a real robot developed by the team and showed good efficiency by fast and accurate convergence in normal scenes.
-Also, the algorithm's robustness was pursued in scenarios incorporating dynamic illumination changes as well as dynamic and static occlusions.
-In all robustness analysis tests, the algorithm managed to control the robot effectively and efficiently.
+The algorithm was tested on a real robot developed by the team and showed fast and accurate convergence in regular scenes.
+Also, the algorithm's robustness was verified in scenarios incorporating dynamic illumination changes as well as dynamic and static occlusions.

-Despite the good convergence rates we obtained, the research will be extended in our future work.
-The robot will be extended to multi sections, and the dynamic effects of the robot motion such as hysteresis, tendon slack, backlash, dead zone, and external disturbances will be investigated.
-We expect to include a nonlinear controller for future steps as dynamic uncertainties require us to consider different phenomena affecting the robot movements.
+In our future work, the robot will be extended to multiple sections, and the dynamic effects of the robot motion such as hysteresis, tendon slack, backlash, dead zone, and external disturbances will be investigated.
+We will also extend the control approach to achieve faster convergence and improved robustness to the aforementioned dynamic effects.